WP Umbrella Logo

 PHP errors can occur due to various factors, including your theme, plugins, database, or even server configuration.
 Overloading your WordPress website with plugins can increase the likelihood of these errors.

-Note that, the most PHP errors that you can see on your WordPress site are usually warnings and notices.
-This being said, some of them (fatal errors, internal server error, etc) can stop your website from loading.
+Note that, most PHP errors that you can see on your WordPress site are usually warnings and notices and they are not critical.
+This being said, some of them (fatal errors, internal server error, etc) can stop your website from loading and it’s important to monitor everything so things don’t escalate.

 Install WP Umbrella on your websites in a minute and discover a new way to manage multiple WordPress sites.